Sistine Chapel ceiling: Context and creation

 In 1506, the same year the foundation stone was laid for the new St. Peter's, Julius II conceived a programme to paint the ceiling of the Sistine Chapel.
 It is probable that, because the chapel was the site of regular meetings and Masses of an elite body of officials known as the Papal Chapel (who would observe the decorations and interpret their theological and temporal significance), it was Julius II's intention and expectation that the iconography of the ceiling was to be read with many layers of meaning.

-The scheme proposed by the pope was for twelve large figures of the Apostles to occupy the pendentives.
+The scheme proposed by the pope was for twelve large figures of the Apostles to occupy the spandrels.
 Michelangelo negotiated for a grander, much more complex scheme and was finally permitted, in his own words, "to do as I liked".
 It has been suggested that Augustinian friar and cardinal Giles of Viterbo could have influenced the ceiling's theological layout.
 Many writers consider that Michelangelo had the intellect, the biblical knowledge, and the powers of invention to have devised the scheme himself.
 This is supported by Michelangelo's biographer Ascanio Condivi's statement that the artist read and reread the Old Testament while he was painting the ceiling, drawing his inspiration from the words of the scripture, rather than from the established traditions of sacral art.

 On 10 May 1506, Piero Roselli wrote to Michelangelo on behalf of the pope.
 In this letter, Roselli mentions that papal court architect Donato Bramante doubted that Michelangelo could take on such a large fresco project, as he had limited experience in the medium.
 According to Bramante, Michelangelo stated his refusal.
 In November 1506 Michelangelo went to Bologna, where he received a commission from the pope to construct a colossal bronze statue of him conquering the Bolognese.
 After he completed this in early 1508, Michelangelo returned to Rome expecting to resume work on the papal tomb, but this had been quietly set aside.